-Recursion is the natural way of computing a function f(t) when t belongs to an inductive data type:
+- Simple interface: ave to re. communication/ ween various parts of the program, all interfaces computing a function f(t) when t belongs to an inductive data type:

-- Examples: immutable lists and images and Strings in Java (HW - Determine the value of f for 1. the base case(s). - 2.
-Compute f for larger cases by combining the results of recursively calling f on smaller cases.

-Same idea as mathematical
+- Determine the value of f for the base case(s). - Compute f for larger cases by 2. combining the results of recursively calling f on smaller cases. - Same idea as mathematical induction (a la CIS 160)